Jacob and the Angel

 The Torah's mitzvahs cannot be simple rote acts.
 They must offer us opportunities to imbue us with greater knowledge of God, and perfection, if we study them.
 This explains why the Rabbis wrote about mitzvahs at great length, and why the Talmud is voluminous.
 But Torah contains more than mitzvahs; there are countless stories of the Patriarchs and Matriarchs.
 These stories must offer us lessons in perfection.
 Jacob and the angel is such an example.

-A wise Rabbi once offered a marvelous interpretation.
-He commenced by asking how the verse could say that "Jacob was left alone and a man wrestled with him until the coming of daybreak (Gen. 32:25)."
-If in fact Jacob was "alone," no one else was present!
-And why do we care that they wrestled only until the "morning"?
+Rabbi Israel Chait once offered a marvelous interpretation of Jacob wrestling with the man.
+He asked how the verse could say, “Jacob was left alone and a man wrestled with him until the coming of daybreak” (Gen. 32:25).
+If in fact Jacob was alone, no one else was present.
+Of what significance was the duration of that wrestling, “until the coming of daybreak?”
 The Torah account and the Rishonim's commentaries provide many details.

-Esav's approach awoke in Jacob a self-awareness of a problematic trait he harbored.
-Esav was a warrior; this was his essence, a "man".
-Esav was essentially living without intelligence and by pure emotion.
-He primary lived to project and maintain his self-image as a powerful man.
-Many people live their lives striving to maintain a self-image that pleases them.
-Jacob too is human, and possessed the desire for a self-image.
+Esav's approach made Jacob aware of a problematic personality trait.
+Esav was a warrior; this was his essence.
+He lived to project and maintain his self-image as a powerful man.
+Many people live their lives striving to maintain a favorable self-image.
+Jacob too was human, and possessed the desire for a self-image.
 As Esav approached, this awoke in Jacob this realization that Jacob too desired a self-image.
-But Jacob felt that living to satisfy this specific ego emotion was incorrect for a man following God.
+But Jacob felt, for a man following God, that living to satisfy this specific ego emotion was incorrect.
 God must be the focus, not the self.
-So Jacob began to “struggle" with his self-image so as to release himself from the grips of this emotion.
-Jacob was struggling with his own personality, referred to as "angel" or "officer of Esav".
+So Jacob began to “struggle with his self-image” to release himself from the grips of this emotion.
+Jacob was struggling with his own personality, referred to as angel or officer of Esav.
 Angel simply refers to a force: here, a psychological force.
-And “officer of Esav” informs us of the specific force: the ego, or self-image which was essentially what Esav was.
-He had no higher function, and was simply striving to maintain a self-image.
+And “officer of Esav” informs us of the specific force: the ego, or self-image, which was Esav’s essence.

-To indicate that this struggle was in the realm of perfection or metaphysical issues, we are taught that the dust reached the "heavens” (a spiritual battle), and also that the angel had to leave once morning came.
-This unconscious force—this "angel" – is not conscious to us at most times; our underlying feelings are mostly hidden.
-We are unaware of them during the "day" when we are conscious.
-The Torah uses "day" and "night" to refer to our conscious and unconscious states respectively.
-This explains why our unconscious thoughts are revealed in dreams, at night.
-Jacob too wrestled with his unconscious feelings at night, explaining why the angel had to “leave" in the morning.
-In the morning, the conscious takes over, and we can not readily tap this part of our psyches.
+To indicate that this struggle was in the realm of perfection, i.e., metaphysical issues, we are taught that “the dust reached the heavens” (a spiritual battle), and also that the angel had to leave once morning came.
+This unconscious force—this angel—is not conscious to us at most times; our underlying feelings are mostly hidden.
+We are unaware of them during the day when we are conscious.
+The Torah uses day and night to refer to our conscious and unconscious respectively.
+Nighttime is the domain of the unconscious; dreams are unconscious matters.
+Jacob too wrestled with his unconscious feelings at night, explaining why the angel had to “leave in the morning.”
+In the morning, the conscious takes over, and we cannot readily tap this part of our psyches.

 The Torah contains Mitzvahs and accounts of our Prophets.
-To derive the depths of God's wisdom, we must investigate both areas under the guidance of intelligent leaders, and discard explanations that simplify this brilliant Torah system.
+To derive the depths of God's wisdom, we must investigate both areas under the guidance of intelligent teachers, and discard simplistic or childish explanations.